 Therefore, if you’re on a longer trip you are somehow screwed.
 If you withhold your journey when informing authorities about your new residence you will be liable to prosecution, since you are lying straight into their faces.
 I can’t recommend deciding to travel the world after you declared a new domicile either… That would be morally reprehensible and illegal aswell.

 You’re lucky if you are a woman.
 No need to read and concern yourself with that topic.
-If you are male and haven’t finished your military conscription yet I urgently recommend you to do that before you go on your trip.
+If you are male and haven’t finished your military conscription yet I urgently recommend to do that before you go on your trip.
 You don’t want to be forced to come back home and serve your duty during your travels.
 After enjoying the freedom of travelling you don’t want to do it either.

 In case you leave the country and disobey the conscription order after it was already delivered to you, you risk imprisonment of up to 1 year upon re-entering the country.